ryanand26/markerclustererplus/README.md

 ### Additional Features

 * hideLabel option - removes numbers on the clusters
+* Ensure cluster click action causes an increase in the zoom level
 * maxZoomOnClick option - the maxZoom option affects the click action of the clusters, this option allows us to make that independant.
 Defaults to maxZoom
-* image path is optional
+* Image path is optional